gjmcn/atomic-agents-vis/docs/README.md

 ## Drawing Order

-An agent is either never drawn, or it is added to one of three <i>containers</i> based on its `zIndex` property when `vis` or `visObs` is called (or if the agent is added to the simulation after it has started, the value of `zIndex` at the end of the tick when the agent is added):
+An agent is either never drawn, or it is added to one of three <i>visualisation containers</i> based on its `zIndex` property when `vis` or `visObs` is called (or if the agent is added to the simulation after it has started, the value of `zIndex` at the end of the tick when the agent is added):

 * never drawn, `zIndex`: `NaN` (or any non-number).
 * <i>back container</i>, `zIndex`: `-Infinity`.
 * <i>middle container</i>, `zIndex`: finite number.
 * <i>front container</i>, `zIndex`: `Infinity`.

+When `vis` or `visObs` is called, agents in the simulation are added to visualisation containers in the order: squares, then zones, then actors.
+For each agent type, agents are added in the order they were added to the simulation.
+Each tick, new agents are added to containers using the same rules.

 Each tick, the simulation is drawn in the following order:

 1. The background.
-1. Agents in the back container, in the order they were added to the simulation.
+1. Agents in the back container; drawn in the order they were added to the container.
-1. Agents in the middle container, in ascending order of their `zIndex` properties.
+1. Agents in the middle container; drawn in ascending order of their `zIndex` properties.
-1. Agents in the front container, in the order they were added to the simulation.
+1. Agents in the front container; drawn in the order they were added to the container.

 An agent cannot move between containers.
-If an agent's `zIndex` may change during the simulation, its initial `zIndex` should be a finite number so that the agent is added to the middle container.
+If an agent's position in the drawing order might change during the simulation (i.e. its `zIndex` might change), the agent should be added to the middle container (i.e. its initial `zIndex` should be a finite number).

 ?> Note: once an agent has been added to a container, setting it's `zIndex` to `NaN` does not hide the agent.
 Instead, use an alpha of `0` to hide the agent.